Pon. Vijayaraghavan

 Pon.
-Vijayaraghavan is a politician from Kanyakumari district.
+Vijayaraghavan is a politician from Kanyakumari district who represents Bharatiya Janata Party.

 MLA elections

 He was elected to Tamil Nadu legislative assembly three times from Kanyakumari district.
 He was elected from Killiyur constituency as a Janata Party candidate in 1977 election, as a Janata Party (JP) candidate in 1980 election and as an Independent candidate in 1989 election.

 MP elections

-He lost 1980 and 1984 elections as a Janata Party candidate against N. Dennis in Nagercoil Lok Sabha constituency.
+He lost the 1980 and 1984 elections as a Janata Party candidate against N. Dennis in Nagercoil Lok Sabha constituency.
 He lost the 1985 by-election as a Janata Party candidate against R. Dhanushkodi Adithan in Tiruchendur constituency.